Biotin is a special nutrient that may help curb hair loss.

 Biotin is great for hair loss, don’t get me wrong, but it can be insufficient by itself.

-This may explain why so many women get variable results when they take biotin supplements for hair loss all by itself.
+This may explain why so many women get variable results when they take biotin supplements for hair loss all by themselves.

 The combination of biotin plus silica plus choline tends to get far superior results than just biotin alone.